agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 ## Other primitives

-Let me finish with the parsing of other primitive values.
+Let me continue with the parsing of other primitive values.
 Let's start with Json numbers.
 The grammar for Json numbers occupies some space of your screen but it is not complex:

 <img src="../assets/json-number.png" alt="img" style="zoom:33%;" />